-- a) The intrinsic UAS ground risk relates to the risk of a person being struck by the UAS (in the case of a loss of UAS control with a reasonable assumption of safety). - b) To establish the intrinsic GRC, the applicant needs the maximum UA characteristic dimension (e.g., the wingspan for a fixed-wing UAS, the blade diameter for rotorcraft, the maximum dimension for multi-copters, etc.) and the knowledge of the intended operational scenario.
+a) The intrinsic UAS ground risk relates to the risk of a person being struck by the UAS (in the case of a loss of UAS control with a reasonable assumption of safety).

-- c) The applicant needs to have defined the area at risk when conducting the operation including: - the operational volume, which is composed of the flight geography and the contingency volume.
+- b) To establish the intrinsic GRC, the applicant needs the maximum UA characteristic dimension (e.g., the wingspan for a fixed-wing UAS, the blade diameter for rotorcraft, the maximum dimension for multi-copters, etc.) and the knowledge of the intended operational scenario. - c) The applicant needs to have defined the area at risk when conducting the operation (also called the 'area of operation') including: - the operational volume, which is composed of the flight geography and the contingency volume.
 To determine the operational volume, the applicant should consider the position-keeping capabilities of the UAS in 4D space (latitude, longitude, height and time).
-In particular, the accuracy of the navigation solution, the flight technical error of the UAS and the path definition error (e.g., map errors), and latencies should be considered and addressed in this determination; - 2) whether or not the area is a controlled ground area; and - the associated ground risk buffer with at least a 1:1 rule, or for rotary wing UA, defined using a ballistic methodology approach acceptable to the CAAM. - d) Table 2 illustrates how to determine the intrinsic ground risk class (GRC).
+In particular, the accuracy of the navigation solution, the flight technical error1 of the UAS and the path definition error (e.g., map errors), and latencies should be considered and addressed in this determination; - 2) whether or not the area is a controlled ground area; and - the associated ground risk buffer with at least a 1:1 rule2, or for rotary wing UA, defined using a ballistic methodology approach acceptable to the CAAM. - d) Table 2 illustrates how to determine the intrinsic ground risk class (GRC).
 The intrinsic GRC is found at the intersection of the applicable operational scenario and the maximum UA characteristic dimension that drives the UAS lethal area.
-In case of a mismatch between the maximum UAS characteristic dimension and the typical kinetic energy expected, the applicant should provide substantiation for the chosen column.
+If there is a mismatch between the maximum UAS characteristic dimension and the typical kinetic energy expected, the applicant should provide substantiation for the chosen column.

-Intrinsic UAS ground risk class Max UAS characteristics dimension 1 m / approx. 3 ft 3 m / approx. 10 ft 8 m / approx. 25 ft >8 m / approx. 25 ft Typical kinetic energy expected < 700 J (approx. 529 ft lb) < 34 kJ (approx. 25 000 ft lb) < 1 084 kJ (approx. 800 000 ft lb) > 1 084 kJ (approx. 800 000 ft lb) Operational scenarios VLOS/BVLOS over a controlled ground area 1 2 3 4 VLOS in a sparsely populated environment 2 3 4 5 BVLOS in a sparsely populated environment 3 4 5 6 VLOS in a populated environment 4 5 6 8 BVLOS in a populated environment TBD TBD TBD TBD VLOS over an assembly of people 7 BVLOS over an assembly of people TBD
+Intrinsic UAS ground risk class

+Max UAS characteristics dimension 1 m / approx. 3 ft 3 m / approx. 10 ft 8 m / approx. 25 ft >8 m / approx. 25 ft

+Typical kinetic energy expected < 700 J (approx. 529 ft lb) < 34 kJ (approx. 25 000 ft lb) < 1 084 kJ (approx. 800 000 ft lb) > 1 084 kJ (approx. 800 000 ft lb)

+Operational scenarios

+VLOS/BVLOS over a controlled ground area 3 1 2 3 4

+VLOS over a sparsely populated area 2 3 4 5

+BVLOS over a sparsely populated area 3 4 5 6

+VLOS over a populated area 4 5 6 8

+BVLOS over a populated area 5 6 8 10

+VLOS over an assembly of people 7

+BVLOS over an assembly of people 8

+bla 2 Determination of intrincia CPC